SunilJeong95/SunilJeong95.github.io/_posts/2021-06-18-searchingEngine.md

 ## About
 This project is a team project that I participated in during the semester.
-The goal of this project is to implement a search engine for the 10,000 unification papers.
+The goal of this project is to implement a fast search engine for the 10,000 unification papers.
 (I mainly described what I carried out.)

 **Server Management**